satorici/satori-docs/satori_help/docs/teams.md

 # Teams

-By default you are a member of your own Private team.
+By default, you are a member of your own private team.
 Here is where your repositories and monitors will be by default.
-Teams allow you to group monitors, repositories and people with their own notifications channels.
+Teams allow you to group monitors, repositories, and people with their own notifications channels.

 ![Teams](img/team_1.png)